 2. Less Information Overlap

 Information overlap becomes a problem when your intranet organization is not efficiently structured or your intranet search engine doesn’t work well.
 Organize your content so it’s searchable.
-This way, you won’t duplicate content or create an overwhelming knowledge base that’s difficult to navigate.
+This way, you won’t duplicate content or create a knowledge base that’s difficult to navigate.

 3. Better Customer Service